 Saskatoon Airport Zoning Regulations

-The Saskatoon Airport Zoning Regulations are a Federal Regulation made pursuant to the Aeronautics Act.
-In general terms, the purpose of these regulations is to protect the ongoing viability of airspace adjacent to the airport for arrivals and departures to be conducted in a safe manner.
-Obstacle Limitations Surfaces as defined by the Saskatoon Airport Zoning Regulations restrict the height of objects (both natural and man-made) in and around the Saskatoon John G. Diefenbaker International Airport in order to achieve this level of safety.
+Saskatoon Airport Zoning Regulations are a Federal Regulation made pursuant to the Aeronautics Act.
+The purpose of these regulations is to protect the ongoing viability of airspace adjacent to the airport for arrivals and departures to be conducted in a safe manner.
+Obstacle Limitations Surfaces as defined by Saskatoon Airport Zoning Regulations restrict the height of objects (both natural and man-made) in and around the airport in order to achieve this level of safety.

 The following definitions describe the major components of the Saskatoon Airport Zoning Regulations;